GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles

 and

 where $\gamma$ is the spin axis obliquity, and the quantities $G$, $\delta$, $\lambda$ and $\chi $ are defined in \cite{Vokrouhlicky1999} and \cite{Vokrouhlicky2000}.
-In the current implementation in GENGA, we only use $k = 1$.
 Similar formulations are derived in \cite{Farinella1998}, \cite{Vokrouhlicky1999}.
 A more precise model of the Yarkovsky effect is described in \cite{Vokrouhlicky2000} or \cite{VokrouhlickFarinella1998}, and involves the numerical integration of the heat diffusion equation.
-For simplicity we do not use this model in the current implementation of GENGA.
+For simplicity, we do not use this model in the current implementation of GENGA.
 The user can enable the direct Yarkovky effect or the orbit-averaged Yarkovsky effect in the GENGA parameter file.
-Applying the averaged equations \ref{eqn:dadt_diurnal} and \ref{eqn:dadt_seasonal} requires a conversion between cartesian coordinates to Keplerian elements and back, which causes computational overhead.
+Applying the averaged equations \ref{eqn:dadt_diurnal} and \ref{eqn:dadt_seasonal} requires a conversion between Cartesian coordinates to Keplerian elements and back, which causes computational overhead.